The Dross Woods, four-bloody-something in the

 Connor nodded, but Simpson had already turned away.

 Step by step, they followed the narrow path, the darkness only broken by the light of their torches.
-They weren’t just hampered by the creepers as they moved along—listening, stopping, and listening again—but also by having to push low branches out of their way every other step.
+They were hampered by the creepers as they moved along—listening, stopping, and listening again—as well as having to push low branches out of their way every other step.

 One by one, more teams called in their catches.